franknyn/autoload-test/readme.md

 - Looking for **Vehicle**\Air\Wings\Airplane in **src/Vehicle**/Air/Wings/Airplane.php

 ### psr-4
-Looking at ```vendor/autoload_psr4.php``` file you can see the namespaces and the directories that they are mapped to
+Looking at ```vendor/composer/autoload_psr4.php``` file you can see the namespaces and the directories that they are mapped to. composer.json
 ```
     "autoload": {
         "psr-4": {